top of page

 What about privacy and confidentiality?

 I take both privacy and confidentiality seriously and am compliant with the UK General Data Protection Regulation.
 As data controller, I am registered with the Information Commissioner's Office (ICO).
-For further information, please see the data protection and privacy policy for my therapy practice and this website (see item 6 on the policy for website privacy).
+For further information, please see our website privacy policy.
+If you wish, we can provide a more extensive privacy policy intended for clients giving more detailed information about how we process sensitive data (this will be provided prior to a first appointment).
+Please contact me if you wish to have a copy in advance.

 How do I know if will benefit?